microsoft/accessibility-insights-action/docs/ado-extension-inputs.md

 -   `staticSiteUrlRelativePath` (string).
 Default: `/`.
 If using `staticSiteDir`, you can set the base URL when the site lives at a subpath of the domain, such as `/blog`.
 If unspecified, the site will be scanned at the root.

 -   `staticSitePort` (int).
-If using `staticSiteDir`, you can set the preferred local website TCP port that the extension should use when serving the static site.
+If using `staticSiteDir`, you can set the local website TCP port for the extension to use when serving the static site.
 If unspecified, a port will be set automatically.
 If the pipeline serves additional processes, set the port to avoid conflicts.
 If using `baselineFile`, set the port to make sure future scans will match the baseline file.

 -   `authType` (Choose one: `AAD` - Azure Active Directory).
 For sites with authenticated pages, use with `serviceAccountName` and `serviceAccountPassword` to specify the authentication type.
 Learn [how to set up authentication](https://aka.ms/AI-action-auth).

 -   `serviceAccountName` (string).
-For sites with authenticated pages, the email address for the non-people service account.
+For sites with authenticated pages, set the email address for the non-people service account.
 Use the Key Vault task to securely set the email address.
 Learn [how to set up authentication with Key Vault](https://aka.ms/AI-action-auth).

 -   `serviceAccountPassword` (string).
-For sites with authenticated pages, the password for the non-people service account.
+For sites with authenticated pages, set the password for the non-people service account.
 Use the Key Vault task to securely set the password.
 Learn [how to set up authentication with Key Vault](https://aka.ms/AI-action-auth).

 -   `maxUrls` (int).
 Default: `100`.
 Maximum number of pages opened by crawler.
 The crawl will stop when this limit is reached.